 Author: Katie Fox,Senior Implementations Manager, VerityStream

-With all of the technological advances in healthcare, especially pertaining to the credentialing process, there is no longer a ‘need’ to handhold providers and assisting them in completing their applications.
+With all of the technological advances in healthcare, especially pertaining to the credentialing process, there is no longer a ‘need’ to handhold providers and assist them in completing their applications.
 Online applications, online review portals, and online survey modules have allowed the providers to play an active role in these processes, owning the responsibility.

 So how do we, the credentialing professionals, step back and ‘cut the cord’?
 The easiest way to encourage provider engagement is by re-setting expectations with the implementation of a new process.
 Setting credentialing expectations is fairly simple, especially with initial applications as there is seldom pre-set expectations.